Gluten Free Festive Drinks 2023: Coffee Shop Guide (dairy free too)

 Where’s my information from?

-2. That said, it only gives you info for the complete drink e.g. Terrys Choc Orange Hot Chocolate says its not gluten free.
-That’s because it includes a Terrys Choc Orange segment which is a may contain.
-The drink itself fine!
-How do I know that?
-Here’s their allergen guide.
+Their basic guide is here but it only gives you info for the complete drink (see the orange box at the top of the page for more info on what I mean).
+Here’s their full allergen guide.
 At the end of the guide, there is a “Drinks Ingredients” section.
 Based on the description of the Costa drinks here, you can work out what the components of each drink are and therefore work out if there’s bits you can leave out to make it gluten free.

 Starbucks